 Minimum score for buys: "Configure the minimum score a market should have before signalling a buy for it.
 Normal scores are between -1 (for sell) and 1 (for buy), so you could enter 0.2 for a buy for example.
 If you use corrected score, then the value should be between 0 and 100, for example 75 for a buy".
 The higher the value that you use here, the more selective your AI will be when entering a position.
 For example, we will use 70, as we would like to see more active trades.

 Use corrected score for sells: "Normal scores are between -1 (for sell) and 1 (for buy), corrected score is a value between 0 and 100 (percentage) based on the highest and lowest normal result it got".
-The corrected score improves over time.
+The corrected score improves over time for the coins selected in the base config.
 Therefore we will use the corrected score in our example.

 Minimum score for sells:"Configure the minimum score a market should have before signalling a buy for it.
 Normal scores are between -1 (for sell) and 1 (for buy), so you could enter -0.2 for a sell for example.
 If you use corrected score, then the value should be between 0 and 100, for example 25 for a sell".
 For example, we will use 30 as we would like to see more active trades.

 If you have chosen all of the settings that we have for this example then your strategy settings should look like this:

 Now that you have integrated your New AI into your hopper you will have to configure the rest of your baseconfig if you have not done so already.

 Did you know that you can also take short positions using your New AI?
 Shorting with the New AI works exactly the same as with a regular strategy.